Company News Products Projects Texts Museum Download Contact Map RSS Polski

 This method loops through all slides and all shapes on these slides; if it finds a shape that contains a chart, it calls the first method to clean up the chart.

-Sub RemoveSmallPercentsFromSelectedChart()
+Sub RemoveSmallValuesFromSelectedChart()

 Set selection = Windows(1).Selection

-If selection.Type = ppSelectionShapes Then
+If Selection.Type = ppSelectionShapes Then

-If selection.ShapeRange.Type = msoChart Or _
+If Selection.ShapeRange.Type = msoChart Or _

-selection.ShapeRange.Type = msoPlaceholder Then
+Selection.ShapeRange.Type = msoPlaceholder Then

-Set chart = selection.ShapeRange.Item(1).Chart
+Set chart = Selection.ShapeRange.Item(1).Chart

 End If